MaayanLab/clustergrammer-docs/docs/clustergrammer_widget.rst

 **General Purpose DataFrame Viewer**

 Clustergrammer-Widget can also be used as a general purpose `Pandas`_ DataFrame viewer.
-Below is an example of how to visualize a Pandas DataFrame, ``df``, by loading it into the same ``net`` object from above:
+Below is an example of how to visualize a Pandas DataFrame, ``df``, by loading it into the ``net`` object:
 ::

   # load DataFrame